Locally Simultaneous Inference: Introduction

 Locally simultaneous inference is adaptive to the selection strategy at hand like conditional approaches, but its technical underpinnings in the robust framework of simultaneous inference allow for broader applicability.
 First, compared with conditional inference, locally simultaneous inference is more easily applicable in nonparametric problem settings and in ``continuous selection'' problems, where the probability of any specific selection event is equal to zero.
 Further, seeing that it aims to provide unconditional guarantees, locally simultaneous inference can be more powerful than conditional methods, especially the standard, nonhybridized approach.
-In general, however, locally simultaneous inference does not dominate conditional inference, and either approach can be more powerful depending on the nature of the inference problem.
+For example, as mentioned earlier, locally simultaneous inference is at least as powerful as simultaneous inference, which is not true of the conditional and hybrid methods.
+In general, however, either of locally simultaneous inference and conditional inference can be more powerful depending on the nature of the inference problem.
 We give further intuition as to when one approach outperforms the other in numerical simulations in Section~\ref{sec:exps}, where we compare locally simultaneous inference to the conditional and hybrid approaches.
 Another important advantage of locally simultaneous inference over conditional inference is that it is easy to implement when inference is sought after a \emph{set} of targets $\widehat\Gamma \subseteq \Gamma$; e.g., one might be interested in constructing intervals for all treatments whose estimated effect exceeds a fixed threshold.
-It is unclear how to construct tight conditionally valid intervals that simultaneously cover a set of targets.
-Finally, a convenient feature of locally simultaneous inference is that it is amenable to stable numerical implementation, as it does not require analyzing low-probability events like conditional methods.
+It is unclear how to construct tight conditionally valid intervals that simultaneously cover a set of targets, since conditioning on the selected set could severely constrain the sample space.
+Finally, a convenient feature of locally simultaneous inference is that it is amenable to stable numerical implementation, as it does not require amplifying low-probability events like conditional methods.